benjystanton/benjystanton.github.io/_posts/2018-09-17-a-plan-for-accessible-charts.md

 - Charts should be readable in black and white
 - Check design works in high contrast mode

+### Update on colour
+<span class="text-small"> By <a href="https://twitter.com/henryjameslau">Henry Lau</a> on 5 December 2018<span>.

+Thanks to <a href="https://twitter.com/henryjameslau">Henry</a> for adding these points about how colour is used by data visualisation producers.

+Colour also has semantic meaning.
+Be careful to check what those colours could mean for people.
+Meaning also varies culturally so may mean different things outside what you're used to.

+Be mindful that when using colour to represents your data that it shows the relationships in your data.
+E.g. if your data is different categories, your colours should be as distinct as possible.
+If your data is sequential or represents a range, colour should change in a sensible way.
+Lab and HCL colour spaces calculate colour based on the way the human eye works, rather than how computers calculate colours.

 ## Line and bar style

 - Consider using patterns or textures to distinguish bars and lines